guettli/golang-and-vscode/README.md

 Seven years ago I switched from Emacs to PyCharm.

-In 2022 I learned Golang, which is now part of my daily work as Cloud Engineer at [Syself](https://syself.com/).
+In 2022 I learned Go, which is now part of my daily work as Cloud Engineer at [Syself](https://syself.com/).

 Here are my notes which I wrote down while switching from an IntellJ based IDE to vscode.